cfug/dio/README.md

 ### Resolve and reject the request

-In all  interceptors, you can interfere with thire execution flow.
+In all  interceptors, you can interfere with their execution flow.
 If you want to resolve the request/response with some custom data， you can return a `Response` object or return `dio.resolve(data)`.
 If you want to reject the request/response with a error message,  you can return a `DioError` object or return `dio.reject(errMsg)` .

 ```dart
  dio.interceptor.request.onSend = (Options options){